sapegin/washingcode-book/manuscript/Naming_is_hard.md

 <!-- expect(crocodiles).toEqual(['darkolivegreen']) -->

-Here, it’s clear which one is the function, and which one is the array with the returned from the function data.
-Now, consider this:
+Here, it’s clear which one is the function, and which one is the array with the returned from the function value.
+Now consider this:

 <!-- test-skip -->